MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 toUpper('Hello World')
 ```

-And returns this result: `"HELLO WORLD"`
+And returns the result `"HELLO WORLD"`

 <a name="trim"></a>